Andersen-C/Superstore-Data-Analysis/README.md

 ## Key Questions Answered:
 The following are the key questions that are answered in the project.
-1. Which 5 Cities Have the Highest Total Sales?
+1. Which 5 Cities Have the Highest Total Sales? <br>
   a.
-What Are the Top 5 Sub-Categories Purchased Most in the Top 10 Cities by Total Sales?
+What Are the Top 5 Sub-Categories Purchased Most in the Top 10 Cities by Total Sales? <br>
   b.
-What Are the Most Common Ship Modes in the Top 10 Cities by Total Sales?
+What Are the Most Common Ship Modes in the Top 10 Cities by Total Sales? <br>
   c.
-Which Customer Segment Dominates in the Top 10 Cities by Total Sales?
+Which Customer Segment Dominates in the Top 10 Cities by Total Sales? <br>
 2. How Has Sales Growth Evolved by Category From 2015-2018?
 3. How Has Sales Growth Evolved by Sub-Category From 2015-2018?
 4. Has the Sales Distribution Across Segments Changed From 2015-2018?